temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ---
-title: "Build a subscription workflow with Temporal and Go"
+title: Build an email subscription workflow with Temporal and Go
 sidebar_position: 3
 keywords: [Go,tutorial,temporal,workflows,SDK,subscription]
-description: Build a subscription application with Temporal and Go.
+description: Implement an email subscription application in Go with Temporal's Workflows, Activities, and Queries, using the Temporal Client in a web API.
 last_update:
-  date: 2023-08-30
+  date: 2023-09-28
 image: /img/temporal-logo-twitter-card.png
 ---

 ### Introduction

-In this tutorial, you'll build a subscription web application using Temporal and Go.
-You'll create a web server to handle requests and use Temporal [Workflows](https://docs.temporal.io/workflows), [Activities](https://docs.temporal.io/activities), and [Queries](https://docs.temporal.io/workflows#query) to build the core of the application.

-Since you're building the business logic with Temporal's Workflows and Activities, you'll be able to use Temporal to manage each subscription rather than relying on a separate database or task queue.
+In this tutorial, you'll build an email subscription web application using Temporal and Go.
+You'll create a web server to handle requests, and use Temporal Workflows, Activities, and Queries to build the core of the application.
+Your web server will handle requests from the end user and interact with a Temporal Workflow to manage the email subscription process.
+Since you're building the business logic with Temporal's Workflows and Activities, you'll be able to use Temporal to manage each subscription rather than relying on a separate database or queue.
 This reduces the complexity of the code you have to write and support.

-You'll create an endpoint for users to give their email address, and then create a new [Workflow Execution](https://docs.temporal.io/workflows#workflow-execution) using that email address which will simulate sending an email message at certain intervals.
+You'll create an endpoint for users to give their email address, and then create a new Workflow Execution using that email address which will simulate sending an email message at certain intervals.
 The user can check on the status of their subscription, which you'll handle using a Query, and they can end the subscription at any time by unsubscribing, which you'll handle by cancelling the Workflow Execution.
-You can view the user's entire process through [Temporal's Web UI](https://docs.temporal.io/web-ui).
+You can view the user's entire process through Temporal's Web UI.
 For this tutorial, you'll simulate sending emails, but you can adapt this example to call a live email service in the future.

-By the end of this tutorial, you'll have a clear understand how to use Temporal to create and manage long-running Workflows within a web application.
+By the end of this tutorial, you'll have a clear understanding of how to use Temporal to create and manage long-running Workflows within a web application.

-You'll find the code for this tutorial on GitHub in the [subscription-workflow-go](https://github.com/temporalio/subscription-workflow-go) repository.
+You'll find the code for this tutorial on GitHub in the [email-subscription-project-go](https://github.com/temporalio/email-subscription-project-go) repository.

 ## Prerequisites

 - [Set up a local development environment for Temporal and Go](https://learn.temporal.io/getting_started/go/dev_environment/).
 - Complete the [Hello World](https://learn.temporal.io/getting_started/go/hello_world_in_go/) to ensure you understand the basics of creating Workflows and Activities with Temporal.
-- Install the latest versions of [Temporal Server](https://docs.temporal.io/clusters#temporal-server) and the [Go SDK](https://pkg.go.dev/go.temporal.io/sdk)

-Create a new directory for the project called `email-subscription-project`.
+- Create a new directory for the project called `email-subscription-project`.
-Run `go mod init subscribeemail` to create a Go module file in the project directory.
+- Run `go mod init subscribeemail` to create a Go module file in the project directory.
-Run `go mod tidy` to update the Go module file.
+- Run `go mod tidy` to update the Go module file.

 :::note